fayzdeveloper/java-8-features/README.md

-# java-8-features
+# Stream API

-This tutorial comprehensively covers `Java 8 features`, with each feature housed in its `own dedicated branch`.
-Explore each branch independently to delve into the features along with `corresponding examples`.

-## Click on each folder to read content specific to that topic
+## Select each folder to delve into Stream API topics in a content-specific manner.